Compliance & Regulatory Workshop

 Image of Panelists at the CannMed 24 Summit

-This workshop will be comprised of three panel sessions:
+This workshop will be comprised of four panel sessions:

 • Moderator: Heather Krug